In recent years, going off the grid has become a cultural buzz phrase.

-From reality shows airing, to dozens of new articles and media coverage, and legal battles have all stirred many misconceptions and inaccurate facts about going off the grid.
+From reality shows airing to dozens of news articles, media coverage, and legal battles, all of these have sparked many misconceptions and inaccurate facts about going off the grid.

-Our goal here is to clear the air and provide the facts on what it really means to go off the grid and provide a beginners step by step guide to really making it happen, with success.
+Our goal here is to clear the air, provide the facts on what it really means to go off the grid, and share with you a beginner’s step by step guide to make it happen successfully.

-There are people who don’t give a lot of thought about using electricity provided by power companies.
-But there are those who strive to be more self-sustaining in all aspects of their lives.
+There are people who haven’t given a lot of thought about using the electricity provided by power companies, but there are those who strive to be more self-sustaining in all aspects of their lives.

-Ever wondered how you could be independent and use electricity generated “off the grid”?
-Or how you could live your everyday life without relying on modern technologies and outside resources?
+Have you ever imagined being independent and using electricity generated “off the grid”?
+Is it possible for you to live your everyday life without relying on modern technologies and outside resources?

-You might be surprised on how many people all over the world are doing it now.
-Around 1.7 billion globally are off their respective electrical and sewer grids.
+You might be surprised by how many people all over the world are doing it now.
+Globally, around 1.7 billion are off their respective electrical and sewer grids.
 More than 200,000 US citizens are living off the grid.

-One way to define it is when one goes to live in a more natural setting and becomes conscious of their energy consumption.
+Living off the grid is when an individual goes to live in a more natural setting and becomes conscious of their energy consumption.

 The “Grid” once referred to the US electrical system.
-The idea sparked when groups of people thought how they could potentially get their source of electricity via more natural means, i.e., solar and wind power.
-Americans welcomed the idea of unplugging from the grid and striking it out on their own with eco-friendly alternatives.
+Groups of people thought of how they can potentially get their source of electricity via more natural means, i.e., solar and wind power – this gave birth to the idea of living off the grid..
+Americans welcomed the concept of disconnect from the grid and striking out on their own using eco-friendly alternatives.

 Off the grid living has grown since then.
-Now, it means a whole lot more than just having your own source of electricity.
-The term now refers to cutting off your cell service, generally escaping the clutches of invasive technology and becoming self-sufficient.
-Reducing overall carbon footprint as well as living a simpler, more rewarding life is the goal of any and all off-gridders around the world.
+Now, it means a lot more than just having your own source of electricity.
+The modern meaning of this term refers to the idea of escaping the clutches of invasive technology (e.g. cutting off your cell service) and becoming self-sufficient.
+Reducing overall carbon footprint, as well as living a simpler, more rewarding life, is the goal of all off-gridders around the world.

-It can be one people, a couple or a family.
+It can be one person, a couple, or a family.
 Going off grid will prove to be a challenge at first, but it’s definitely doable.
 You can effectively erase your identity and live a happy, beautiful life on your own.